 In this welding project I’m going to show you my mig welding cart plans.
-If you’re looking to weld projects in your spare time then check out my other welding projects ideas.

 I’ve made these welding project plans very simple.
 Just follow along with the pictures and tutorials and you can quickly build this welding cart from home.

 Welding Project – How To Build A MIG Welding Cart

 The dimensions for the 3 shelves (upper, middle, and bottom) are below.

 I’m notching the corners for the rectangular frames.